DanialPahlavan/PyLearn_Essential/01- Introduction/0/README.md

 ## Question :interrobang:

-Can you craft a simple Python program that prints "Hello, World!" to the console?
+Can you craft a simple Python program that prints "Hello, World!!" to the console?

 This is your first step into the world of Python programming, where every line of code tells a story.
 Your mission, should you choose to accept it, is to write a script that greets the world with those timeless words.